rsksmart/devportal-1.0/guides/rif-enveloping/index.md

 - [**Create a Smart Wallet**](/guides/rif-enveloping/create-smart-wallet/)
     - [Deploy a Smart Wallet](/guides/rif-enveloping/create-smart-wallet/#deploy-a-smart-wallet)

-For introduction and high-level information about Enveloping, including its design, architecture, and specifications, please refer to the [RIF Enveloping documentation](/rif/enveloping/).
+For general information about Enveloping, including its design, architecture, and specifications, please refer to the [RIF Enveloping documentation](/rif/enveloping/).